-Once the onion and garlic started to get soft and fragrant and the sausage was getting a little tinge of brown, I opened the beans, drained and rinsed them and added them to the pot and I dumped in a can of un-drained petite diced tomatoes for more color and Mediterranean flavor.
+Once the onion and garlic get soft and fragrant and the sausage gets a little tinge of brown, drain and rinse the beans and add them to the pot.
+Next, dump in the can of un-drained petite diced tomatoes for more color and Mediterranean flavor.

-Coarsely chopped, I added for the last five minutes, long enough for it to wilt and get tender.
-What great color it added!
+Chop the spinach coarsely and add to the soup for the last five minutes, just long enough for it to wilt and get tender.
+What great color it adds!

-Less than 30 minutes after I dropped my grocery bags on the counter, I ladled myself a steaming bowl of soup, topped it with a handful of fresh grated Parmesan and sat down to enjoy it.
-I did!
-And I even savored it slowly! 😉 Hope you do too!
+That’s it!
+Less than 30 minutes after dropping your grocery bags on the counter, ladle yourself a steaming bowl of soup, top it with a handful of grated Parmesan and sit down to enjoy it.

 Italian Sausage and White Bean Soup with Spinach and Parmesan